top of page

 Picking up the phone and having a chat can lead to all sorts of togetherness.

-If you can never find the time to meet up with those important to you, consider setting up a group of friends in whatsapp.
+If you can never find the time to meet up with those important to you, consider setting up a group of friends on WhatsApp.
 There’s nothing quite like the hilarity of a shared joke with people that you love.
-A whatsapp group makes it easy to drop a quick ‘hi, here’s my dog’ message without committing to a meet up or schedule.
+A WhatsApp group makes it easy to drop a quick ‘hi, here’s my dog’ message without committing to a meetup or schedule.

 The Old Favourite, Facebook

-Yes, Facebook might not be the coolest social media on the block, but groups in Facebook are a wonderful to connect with people.
+While Facebook may not be the most popular social media platform, groups on the platform offer an excellent opportunity to engage with others.
 Our Menopause Social Hangout group on Facebook is a great way to join in conversations about menopause, ask questions, or even just loiter around the edges without contributing.

 There are lots of ways to build a community around you, and these suggestions are simply that: ideas to help you find something that works for you.